mark1bean/scripts-for-adobe-indesign/README.md

 ### Limitations

 - Not much testing done!
-If you find a bug, please [start a new Issue](https://github.com/mark1bean/scripts-for-adobe-indesign/issues).
+If you find a bug, please [start a new Issue](https://github.com/mark1bean/scripts-for-adobe-indesign/issues) and always include a link to a demo document that shows the error.
 - The scripting API doesn't provide control over the *order* of the copied things, so you may need to sort them afterwards.

 ---